Table of Contents

 Best Practices for Executing Database Migration Steps

-Using the right practices can help make your database migration easier and safer.
+Using the right practices can make your database migration easier and safer.
 Here are some simple tips to follow:

 i) Plan Ahead and Set Clear Goals